Blog: Mental Health in Children and Adults

 About Social Anxieties in Adolescents Are you most of the time afraid of making a fool of yourself and thinking that everybody is judging you when you are in public?
 You might struggle even to open the door for the postman, take the school bus or have a snack in the school cafeteria.
 Thinking about […]

 Some inspiring quotes from the book “The Forty Rules of Love” by Elif Shafak.
 Whatever happens in your life, no matter how troubling things might seem, do not enter the neighbourhood of despair.
 Even when all doors remain closed, God will only open up a new path for you.
 Be thankful!
 It is easy to […]

 What does Psychotherapy mean?
 Before my psychotherapy training which I started after working many years as a social worker, supporting families struggling with different issues, I didn`t know much about psychotherapy.
 While I was working with children, who were suffering from developmental disorders, showing symptoms of hyperactivity and focusing issues, academically low performance at school, […]

-The psychiatrist Robert Waldinger is asking this question in his TED Talk based on a 75-year-old study on adult development https://www.youtube.com/watch?v=8KkKuTCFvzI In this study, 724 lives of men were tracked over a couple of decades by asking them about their work, home lives and health.
-About 60 men are alive and still participate in the […]
+The psychiatrist Robert Waldinger asks this question in his TED Talk based on a 75-year-old study on adult development https://www.youtube.com/watch?v=8KkKuTCFvzI In this study, 724 lives of men were tracked over a couple of decades by asking them about their work, home lives and health.
+About 60 men are alive and still participate in the study. […]